tsykoduk/greg.nokes.name/_posts/2005-08-29-five-reasons-not-to-use-linux.md

 <blockquote> But, Linux isn't for everyone.
 Seriously.
 Here are my top five reasons why you shouldn't move to Linux . . .
 </blockquote>

-<p>Thus starts a really good <a href="http://www.linux-watch.com/news/NS8124627492.html">article</a> about Linux, Windows and Why to stay on Windows.
-I have ranted about a lot of these very issues lately - here is another persons take.</p>
+Thus starts a really good <a href="http://www.linux-watch.com/news/NS8124627492.html">article</a> about Linux, Windows and Why to stay on Windows.
+I have ranted about a lot of these very issues lately - here is another persons take.